vivekdhir77/AI-Car/README.md

     - The 5 radar readings are the inputs.

-    - The 4 outputs indicate moving foreward, backward, left and right.
+    - The 4 outputs indicate moving forward, backward, left and right.

     - The outputs nodes return either 0 or 1